 Presented by Young ITA

-Thanks to the generosity of our sponsors, this event is tuition-free and includes breakfast.
-Spaces are limited so please register in advance to help us have an accurate headcount.
+Thanks to the generosity of our sponsors, this event is tuition-free.
+Please register in advance to help us have an accurate headcount.
+Please only register if you intend to attend in person.

 Schedule and Faculty